 High yield bondholders tend to be institutional investors such as pension funds, insurance companies and investment funds established for the purpose of investing in high yield debt products.
 The minimum denomination of high yield bonds is typically €100,000.

 The high yield bond market has grown rapidly since the late 1970s when Michael Milken, at Drexel Burnham Lambert, and other investment bankers, including at the investment bank Donaldson, Lufkin & Jenrette, created a market for high yield bonds.
 Prior to that time, high yield bonds were limited to the debt of 'fallen angels'—investment grade companies whose rating had fallen to junk status (hence the name 'junk bonds').
-Fallen angels would not issue new debt but
+Fallen angels would not issue new debt but rather their existing debt would trade at a discount

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.